JordinDC7/Resolvely/sql/ReadME.md

 - Surveys Tables (With relational setups for the database tables)
 - All Associated SQL Programmability, Stored Procedures, and etc that i worked on.

-# Unfortunately cannot install or run as every dependency and things like appsettings are private.
-However you can see the excellent code!
+# Unfortunately cannot run as sensitive files are private.
+However you can see and take in a sample of the excellent code!